 If you’re interested in starting a blog, I’ve written a detailed guide on how to start your own blog using Bluehost.
 I’ve only been writing here since October 2015 and I’m already making money online.
 Considering joining me on my journey to reach my goal of an extra $2,000 per month before the end of the year.
-Read How to Start a Blog and get started today.
+Read How to Start a Blog on a Budget and get started today.

 Join the FREE 5-Day E-course on How to Start a Blog.
 You’ll learn everything you need to know to get your own blog up and running, some tips and tricks that have helped me start earning an income, and more.
 Sign up for the How to Start a Blog E-Course today!